yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     docker stop mssqlserver
     ```

-1. If you don't plan to use the docker database again, execute the following command to remove the database server from your docker registry:
+1. If you don't plan to use the Docker database again, execute the following command to remove the database server from your Docker registry:

     ```bash
     docker rm mssqlserver